HotheadLion/hotheadlion.github.io/privacypolicy/food_tracker.md

 We retains the information collected pursuant to this Privacy Policy.
 If the collected information is no longer needed for purposes specified in this Privacy Policy, We shall delete all aforementioned information in its possession.

 Customer Support
 When you request for customer support, we asks for your email address and other contact information, so that we can get back to you with our response regarding your feedback.
 We also collect information regarding your support request.
-You may contact us with any questions or comments directly at: HotheadLion@hotmail.com
+You may contact us with any questions or comments directly at:  {{ site.contact_email }}